61+ Camping Hacks – GENIUS Visual Examples To Get You Inspired!

 Speaking of Cabinet Space… You’re Gonna Need Shelves! ($1)

 Many RV pantries are strangely shaped – very deep and tall.
 That means a ton of vertical space will get wasted unless you get some shelves in there!
-School locker sizes seem to be best for super narrow ones, but you’ll have to measure your own to find a perfect fit.
+School locker sizes seem to be best for super narrow ones without wasting too much space.

 shelving for more space in closet and pantry